cc-archive/cc-cert-core/index.md

 # Creative Commons CORE

-CORE defines the extensive range of knowledge and skills associated with becoming expert in all aspects of Creative Commons.
-The comprehensive breadth of CORE is depicted as a set of module topics and their associated learning units.
-Depth is defined by learning objectives within each unit.
+CORE defines the range of knowledge and skills associated with being expert in all aspects of Creative Commons.
+CORE is for those who need deep and comprehensive knowledge of Creative Commons including individuals and organizations wanting to become authorized to deliver Creative Commons certificate training.

-Creative Commons created CORE as foundational curricula from which specialized Creative Commons certificates can be built.
-The first phase of CC certificate development for librarians, educators and government involved identifying which CORE modules and learning units were relevant to people in those professions.
-A unique subset of CORE was identified as relevant for each.
-The corresponding CORE modules and learning units form the first part of learning for the librarian, educator, and government certificates.

-Librarians, educators, and government each have their own unique Creative Commons use cases.
-On top of CORE a second part of the learning was designed to provide the additional specialized learning associated with how each profession uses Creative Commons.
-Each of the certificates combines parts of CORE with specialized learning associated with how CC is used in practice.

-None of the certificates for librarians, educators, or government require participants to learn all of CORE.
-However, Creative Commons has authored CORE curricula as Open Educational Resources open and accessible to all.
-As a result, librarians, educators, and government staff interested in exploring CORE modules and learning units not required as part of their learning path are welcome to do so.

-Institutions and organizations wanting to become authorized to deliver Creative Commons certificate training will be required to go through a train-the-trainer process involving all of CORE and the additional specialized learning associated with each of the librarian, educator, and government certificates.
+CORE is comprised of modules broken down into smaller units of learning.

 ## Modules and units